-- The People & Policy Manager will be the lead officer for complaints handling. - The People & Policy Manager will hold the Complaints Officer designation for the purposes of the Housing Ombudsman Code. - Senior Leader will be responsible for responding to complaints in their areas of responsibility.
+The People & Policy Manager will be the lead officer for complaints handling.
+However, each Senior Leader will be responsible for responding to complaints in their areas of responsibility.

-People and Policy Manager will produce:
+The People & Policy Manager will produce:

-- Will produce annual complaints report to the Board. - Will produce quarterly complaints report to the People & Policy and Transformation Committee which will sit alongside reporting on Tenant Satisfaction Measures (all of which will be published on the YMCA Humber Website via the following link). - Will be responsible for liaising with the various nominated individuals, Chief Executive, and Chair of the Board to ensure seamless reporting of complaints to each regulator is completed.
+- annual complaints report to the Board and: - quarterly complaints report to the People & Policy or Transformation Committee.
+This will sit alongside reporting on Tenant Satisfaction Measures.
+These documents will be published on our website.